-Important: Most of the forms are stored on the Court Services Branch website: Supreme Court forms.
+Important: Most of the forms are stored on the Courthouse Services website: Supreme Court Family Rules Forms.
 We just link to those forms for your convenience.

 Many of the Supreme Court forms are also available in Microsoft Word.
 See Tips for using the Supreme Court Word forms.
 If the Word form you need isn’t on our court forms page, you may find it on the Supreme Court Forms page on the JP Boyd on Family Law Wikibook.

 Some of the PDF forms may not open in Firefox, Safari, Chrome, or other browsers.
 If the form won't load properly, save the PDF file (right click and choose "Save target as" or "Save link as"), and open it using Acrobat Reader on your computer.

 To see a technical description of how the forms work, especially the Notice of Family Claim, watch our video, How to Use the Supreme Court Family Forms or read our fact sheet Frequently asked technical questions about the Supreme Court family forms.

 Or see the Supreme Court Civil and Family Forms "How To" Guide on the Courthouse Services website.

 When you first open certain Supreme Court forms, like the Final Order (see list below), only part of the form appears.
 To get the whole form:

 - Fill out the first part, then click Generate Form.
 The rest of the form will appear.
 What sections it contains depends on what you filled out in the first part.